Lucasmomille/p7-groupomania-frontend/README.md

 # Getting Started with Groupomania front-end

-You have to run Groupomania backend too.
+You have to run [Groupomania backend](https://github.com/Lucasmomille/P7-groupomania-backend) too.

-run npm install and install [TailwindCSS](https://tailwindcss.com/docs/guides/create-react-app) for CRA.
-No need to create tailwind.config.js etc.

 ## Create an admin profile